-Bob Yoches has extensive experience in patent infringement litigation, especially in the Northern District of California, the Eastern District of Texas, and the International Trade Commission.
+Bob Yoches has extensive experience in patent infringement litigation, especially in the N.D.
+California, E.D.
+Texas, and the U.S. International Trade Commission (ITC).
 He also has a great deal of experience representing clients from Asia, particularly, Taiwan, China, and Japan, often in complex cases involving electronic and computer technologies.

-Mr. Yoches writes frequently on patent-related topics, and speaks before academic, business, and legal communities in the U.S. and Asia on intellectual property issues.
+Mr. Yoches frequently writes on patent-related topics and speaks before academic, business, and legal communities in the United States and Asia on intellectual property issues.